Frequently Asked Questions

-How come this is different than courses offered in the Design Department?
+How is this different from courses offered in the Department of Design?

-We do not offer an undergraduate major at this time, though we do have a Bridging Disciplines Program Certificate in Design Strategies that you can pursue in conjunction with your major that's transcriptable.
-All of our ITD courses count towards the certificate.
+We offer a transcriptable Bridging Disciplines Program (BDP) certificate in Design Strategies that you can pursue in conjunction with your major.
+All of our ITD courses count toward the certificate.
+At this time, we do not offer any undergraduate or graduate degrees through The Center.
+Keep an eye out for future offerings.

-The BDP office has the whole certificate plan online at their website here.
+The BDP office has the entire certificate plan available on its website.

 How do I apply for the Design Strategies BDP?

-You have to apply through the BDP office, not through CID.
+You have to apply through the BDP office, not through the Center for Integrated Design.
 We created the certificate in conjunction with BDP, but we don’t administer it.
 You'll find instructions on how to apply here.

 Do I have to be pursuing the BDP to take your courses?

 Not at all.
-You can take whichever courses you want/whichever courses you qualify for.
+You can take whichever courses you want as long as you qualify.
 Note that some have prerequisites and/or applications.
+And any course you take in the Center for Integrated Design will count toward your BDP, even if you take the course before you apply.

 Do you have VAPA courses?
 Flagged courses?
 Signature courses?